blegal/Fast_LDPC_decoder_for_ARM15/README.md

-# Fast_LDPC_decoder_for_ARM15
-LDPC decoders for ARM processor

 As promised in our article (High-Throughput LDPC Decoder on Low-Power Embedded Processors, DOI:
 10.1109/LCOMM.2015.2477081) we published the LDPC decoder source codes.
+Thus, performances can be replayed and work better understood.

+> Please make the same !

-Just move to bin folder and type:
+In order to compile one LDPC decoder, just move to bin folder and type:

 > make